Bread that's better for you

 In the past, how did people eat lots of wheat bread every day without being hungry or gluten-intolerant?
 The answer is traditional methods and flour quality.

 Modern wheats have been engineered for maximum gluten, for more volume and profit.
-The organic flour I use is the opposite: lower in gluten, like ancient wheat, more natural.
+The flour I use is the opposite: lower in gluten, like ancient wheat, more natural.

 Also, I let the bread rise slowly for 24 hours with sourdough, which lowers its glycemic index.
 It also improve the texture of the crumb and keeps it fresher for longer.